MohamedAliMerali/react-course-part2-starter/Notes/01 - React Query - Part-1 Querying data.md

 To fetch data with react Query we use Query hook that is defined in "tanstack/react-query". we give a configuration object with 2 properties, **`queryKey`** and **`queryFn`**

-- **queryKey**: Unique identifier for the query, it is used internally for caching, anytime we retrieve a piece of data from the backend, the data is stored in the cache, and it will be accessible via this key, we set it to an array of one or more values, 1st one is usualy a string that identifies the type of data we wanna store here(todos in this case). we can have additional values(for exp: completed for storing completed todos, we can also have an object with completed set to true, depends on what you need).
+- **queryKey**: Unique identifier for the query, it is used internally for caching, anytime we retrieve a piece of data from the backend, the data is stored in the cache, and it will be accessible via this key, we set it to an array of one or more values, 1st one is usualy a string that identifies the type of data we wanna store here(todos in this case). we can have additional values(for exp: "completed" for storing completed todos, we can also have an object with completed set to true, depends on what you need).

 - **`queryFn`**: This is the function that we use to fetch the data from the backend, this function should return a promise that resolve to data or throw an error.

-        PS: you can use any http library.
+        PS: you can use any HTTP library.
 React query only concerns with managing and caching data.

 ```tsx
 const fetchTodos = () => {